leodido/ng-luhn/README.md

 The `luhn` service is a constructor with only a (privileged) method (i.e., `check()`).

-Using it is very simple:
+Using it is very simple.

-1. load AngularJS and this little library
+1. Load AngularJS and this little library

     ```html
     <script src="https://ajax.googleapis.com/ajax/libs/angularjs/1.3.15/angular.min.js"></script>
     <script src="https://cdn.rawgit.com/leodido/ng-luhn/master/luhn.min.js"></script>
     ```

-2. declare your AngularJS application with `leodido.luhn` in the dependencies array
+2. Declare your AngularJS application with `leodido.luhn` in the dependencies array

     ```javascript
     var app = angular.module('myModule', ['leodido.luhn']);
     ````

-3. inject the service into you AngularJS code and call its `check` method
+3. Inject the service into you AngularJS code and call its `check` method

     ```javascript
     app.controller('NumberController', ['luhn', function(luhn) {